 Students are not permitted to park vehicles in visitor parking areas.
-Only vehicles displaying a state of Ohio handicap placard shall be parked in handicap parking areas.
+Only vehicles displaying a State of Ohio handicap placard shall be parked in handicap parking areas.
 Illegal parking in handicap zones, whether on public or private property, is a minor misdemeanor punishable under state law.

 Vehicle registration is mandatory.
 No vehicle shall be parked on campus which does not display a campus parking decal, except for visitors to the campus.
-Vehicles may be registered at the Campus Safety & Security Department, 140 Technology Education Lab or the Office of Admissions, 148 Public Service Bldg.
+Vehicles may be registered at the Campus Public Safety Department located in the Technical Education Lab Room 140.
+For the